hpmmadushanka/MI_DAS/README.md

+Technologies used in - Machine Learning, Image Processing, Neural Networks

 # FYP (Final Year Projet)

 This is a Driver Assistance System you can use in your Vehicle with a mono dash camera.